Bayesian Additive Regression Trees for functional ANOVA model: Introduction

 \section{Introduction}

 Bayesian trees and their ensembles have demonstrated significant success in statistics and machine learning (\cite{BayesTree, Bayescart, BART, he2019xbart, lakshminarayanan2015particle, luo2021bast, luo2022bamdt}).
 In particular, Bayesian Additive Regression Trees (BART, \cite{BART}), which put the prior mass on the space of ensembles of decision trees and obtain the posterior distribution, have received much attention for their superior prediction performance in various problems including causal inference (\cite{hill, Hahn}), variable selection (\cite{Lin}), survival analysis (\cite{spara}), interaction detection (\cite{due}), smooth function estimation (\cite{linero2018bayesian}), mean-variance function estimation (\cite{PM}), time series (\cite{taddy}), monotone function estimation (\cite{mbart}), to name just a few.
-The theoretical properties of BART (\cite{onBART, bforest, artbart, linero2018bayesian}) has been actively explored.
+In addition, theoretical properties of BART have been actively studied (\cite{onBART, bforest, artbart, linero2018bayesian})

-A limitation of BART, however, is that it is a black-box approach in the sense that the relation between inputs and output is hard to be explained.
-This is because a linear combination of decision trees is not easily interpretable.
-Recently, interpretability is an important issue in statistics, machine learning and Artificial Intelligence (AI), and constructing interpretable models without hampering prediction performance becomes a critical mission.
+A limitation of BART, however, is that it is a black-box approach in the sense that the relation between covariates and response variable is hard to be explained.
+This is because a linear combination of decision trees is not easily interpretable even though each decision tree is interpretable.
+Recently, interpretability is an important issue in statistics, machine learning and Artificial Intelligence (AI), and constructing interpretable models without hampering prediction performance becomes a key challenge.